rails/rails/guides/source/association_basics.md

 end
 ```

+The `has_many` association creates a one-to-many relationship with another
+model.
+In database terms, this association says that the other class will have a
+foreign key that refers to instances of this class.

 In this migration, the `authors` table is created with a `name` column to store
 the names of authors.
 The `books` table is also created, and it includes a
 `belongs_to :author` association.
 This association establishes a foreign key